umberto2399/umberto2399/README.md

    - Analyze the extracted text to categorize products and save data to a CSV file.

 2. **Audio Transcription**:
-   - Upload an audio file.
+   - Upload an audio file in .wav format.
    - Transcribe audio using Google Cloud Speech-to-Text API.
    - Analyze the transcribed text to categorize products and save data to a CSV file.